Oliver Habryka / Habryka

 Ben Pace / Benito

-I studied Computer Science at Oxford and currently spend my time trying to figure out how to build an adequate civilization.
-Many of our basic institutions aren’t even trustworthy, including academia/science, and I’d like to trust my civilization more to make competent and principled decisions.
-LessWrong seems like a good place to start building that future.
+I spend my time trying to figure out how to build an adequate civilization.
+Many of our basic institutions aren’t trustworthy, including academia/science, and I’d like to trust my civilization more to make competent and principled decisions.
+I think LessWrong is one of the best places to start building that future civilization.

 I’m fairly proud of some of my writing on LessWrong.
 Specifically, I’d point to my post with diagrams of good communication, and my extended explanation of the colloquial use of the term ‘common knowledge’, which seems key to me in understanding how large groups of people collaborate and do things together on purpose.